Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 Which Types of Alcohol Are Better Tolerated

-- Beer: Often the worst tolerated.
+Beer is often the worst tolerated option.
 Carbonation causes bloating, gluten content can irritate some patients, and the volume consumed tends to be higher.
 If you have strictures, the gas from carbonation adds extra risk.

-- Spirits (vodka, gin, whiskey): Lower volume per serving means less liquid for your gut to process.
+Spirits like vodka, gin, and whiskey involve a lower volume per serving, meaning less liquid for your gut to process.
 Avoid sugary mixers (soda, juice) and opt for water or soda water instead.
+Clear spirits tend to have fewer additives that could trigger reactions.

 Alcohol and Crohn's Medications: What You Need to Know